swcarpentry/2013-10-09-canberra/07-testing/README.md

 ## Why testing is important?

 **Seems like extra work but will save you time**
 * Decreased frustration.
-Whenever I’m working to a strict deadline I always seem to discover a bug in old code.
-Having to stop what I’m do- ing to fix the bug is a real pain.
-This happens less when I do more testing, and I can easily see which parts of my code I can be confident in by looking at how well they are tested.
+Bugs appear very close to hard deadlines.
+Testing allows to quickly identify where the problem is and fix it.

 **More confidence in the code**
 * Better code structure.
 Code that’s easy to test is usually better designed.
-I have found writing tests makes me extract out the complicated parts of my code into separate functions that work in isolation.
-These functions are easier to test, have less duplication, are easier to un- derstand and are easier to re-combine in new ways.

-**Easier to pick up from an earlier session**
-* Less struggle to pick up development after a break.
-If you always finish a session of cod- ing by creating a failing test (e.g. for the feature you want to implement next) it’s easy to pick up where you left off: your tests let you know what to do next.
+Tests sometimes make you see large complicated functions and break them down into smaller, more manageable chunks.
+*

 **Make changes or updates without worrying too much**
-* Increased confidence when making changes.
-If you know that all major functionality has a test associated with it, you can confidently make big changes without worrying about acciden- tally breaking something.
+* Make changes confidently because you know your tests will catch any issues.

 ## Basics of testing